107208579/mqtt2caldav/README.md

 **EVENT :: Geo**
-Specifies the event location in latitude and longitude GPS coordinates.
+Specifies the event location in latitude and longitude coordinates.
 ```
 "EVENT_GEO"
 ```